darkcohiba/sqlalchemy-serializer-SerializerMixin-deep-dive/README.md

 1. rules:

 - Exclude fields: '-field_name' excludes a specific field from the serialized output.
 Nested fields: 'parent_field.child_field' allows you to reference fields in related models.
 Custom transformations: You can perform arithmetic operations on numeric fields, like 'age + 5' to add 5 to the age value.
+Add methods this way!

 - app.py example
 ```python